Edit in GitHubLog an issue

 List guarantees

-• A full iteration never returns any key that was deleted prior to an iteration.
+• A full iteration never returns any key that was deleted prior to an iteration

 • In some rare cases, list may return expired keys.

-• match, to filter keys using a glob-style pattern.
+• Match to filter keys using a glob-style pattern.

 Troubleshooting

-Set DEBUG=@adobe/aio-lib-state* to see debug logs.
+Set DEBUG=@adobe/aio-lib-state* to see debugging logs.

 Files

-Feature Matrix
+Feature matrix

 FilesStateState Legacy